Kitware/VTK/README.md

 VTK supports the following compilers:

-1. GCC 4.8 or newer
+1. GCC 8.0 or newer
-2. Clang 3.3 or newer
+2. Clang 5.0 or newer
-3. Apple Clang 5.0 (from Xcode 5.0) or newer
+3. Apple Clang 10.0 or newer
-4. Microsoft Visual Studio 2015 or newer
+4. Microsoft Visual Studio 2017 or newer
-5. Intel 14.0 or newer
+5. Intel 19.0 or newer

 VTK supports the following operating systems: